nashihunamien/terraform-infra-exercise/README.md

 # Terraform Infra Exercise
-This is personal terraform exercise repo
+This is personal terraform GCP exercise repo.
+Infra diagram can be found in topology folder.

+This terraform runs locally with GCS backend due to my personal GCP account features limitation.

 This terraform exercise contains:
  - [x] Iam binding